insha-projects/cloud-grc-portfolio/03-federated-identity-sso/testing-validation.md

 ## Purpose

-Testing and validation confirm that users receive the correct AWS access based on their assigned group and permission set.
+Testing and validation confirm that users receive the correct AWS access based on their assigned group and federated role.

 The goal is to verify that access is role-based, least privilege is applied, and users do not receive unnecessary permissions.